 Originating more than 6,000 years ago in central Asia, garlic took the culinary world by storm, spreading from culture to culture.
 It is used in cuisines on all the world’s continents and is one of America’s most popular herbs*.

-A member of the onion genus, Allium (the Latin word for garlic), garlic’s cousins include the chives, green onions/scallions, leeks, onions and shallots.
+A member of the onion genus, Allium (the Latin word for garlic), garlic’s cousins include chives, green onions/scallions, leeks, onions, and shallots.
 Its botanical family, Amaryllidaceae, comprises flowering plants, most grown from bulbs (including, not surprisingly, the amaryllis).